-Brazil Supreme Court justice orders house arrest of embattled Bolsonaro
+Brazil Supreme Court orders house arrest of former president Bolsonaro

+Justice Alexandre de Moraes rules that Bolsonaro violated pre-trial precautionary measures imposed by the court.

 Brazil’s Supreme Court has issued a house arrest order for former President Jair Bolsonaro, who is standing trial for allegedly plotting a coup.

-The decision, issued Monday, comes a day after protests in support of the former far-right president were held across Brazil.
+The decision, issued on Monday, comes a day after protests in support of the former far-right president were held across Brazil.

 Bolsonaro is accused of seeking to overturn the 2022 election won by his left-wing opponent, current President Luiz Inacio Lula da Silva.